awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

    + **NodeAutoScalingGroupMaxSize** – Enter the maximum number of nodes to which your worker node Auto Scaling group can scale out\. **This value must be at least one node greater than your desired capacity so that you can perform a rolling update of your worker nodes without reducing your node count during the update\.**
    + **NodeInstanceType** – Choose the instance type your recorded in [Step 4](#existing-woker-settings-step), or choose a different instance type for your worker nodes\.
 **Note**
 The supported instance types for the latest version of the [Amazon VPC CNI plugin for Kubernetes](https://github.com/aws/amazon-vpc-cni-k8s) are shown [here](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.5/pkg/awsutils/vpc_ip_resource_limit.go)\.
 You may need to update your CNI version to take advantage of the latest supported instance types\.
-For more information, see [Amazon VPC CNI Plugin for Kubernetes Upgrades](cni-upgrades.md)\.
+For more information, see [Amazon VPC CNI plugin for Kubernetes upgrades](cni-upgrades.md)\.
 **Important**
 Some instance types might not be available in all Regions\.
    + **NodeImageIdSSMParam** – The Amazon EC2 Systems Manager parameter of the AMI ID that you want to update to\.
 The following value uses the latest Amazon EKS\-optimized AMI for Kubernetes version 1\.15\.